CEMPD/VERDI/doc/User_Manual/VERDI_ch17.md

 ./verdi.sh –batch /home/user/verdi-script/myscript.txt

 (Note: the full path to the batch script must be specified.
 Neglecting to provide the full path along with the batch script name generates the following error: No such file or directory.)
-The batch script usage (see **Error!
-Reference source not found.**) will also be displayed from the command line after typing the following command:
+The batch script usage will also be displayed from the command line after typing the following command:

 (Windows)